MapsPeople/docs/collections/_various/customproperties.md

 date: 2020-03-16
 ---

-For all pieces of geodata in MapsIndoors, you have the option of adding Custom Properties.
+You have the option of adding Custom Properties to any piece of geodata within MapsIndoors.
 They can be anything that makes sense for you in building your app.

 An example: